pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/group-and-total.md

     "first_purchase_date": 1,
   }},

-  // Set customer"s ID to be value of the field that was grouped on {"$set": {
+  // Set customer's ID to be value of the field that was grouped on {"$set": {
     "customer_id": "$_id",
   }},